FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Experimental results revealed significant variability in inference times, power consumption, and FPGA resource utilization as a function of quantization and parallelism employed during testing.
-Notably, the fastest inference time was 0.7 seconds on the UltraScale+ MPSoC using Q9.18 fixed-point representation, which yielded an accuracy of 88.01\% and a power consumption of 25.3 W (21.6 W idle-power + 3.7 W dynamic-power).
-Conversely, the lowest power consumption was 8.73 W (7.13 W idle-power + 1.60 W dynamic-power) on the Zync SoC using Q9.16 fixed-point representation, which resulted in an accuracy of 88.00\% and an inference time of 4.6 s.
+There were clear trade-offs between performance, power consumption, and reliability across different configurations.
+Notably, in the author's first work, the fastest inference time was 0.7 s on the UltraScale+ MPSoC using the Q9.18 fixed-point representation, yielding an accuracy of 88.01\% and a power consumption of 25.3 W (21.6 W idle power + 3.7 W dynamic power).
+Additionally, the lowest power consumption was 8.73 W (7.13 W idle power + 1.60 W dynamic power) on the Zync SoC using the Q9.16 fixed-point representation, resulting in 88.00\% accuracy and an inference time of 4.6 s.
 In their second work, they improved performance while degrading mean intersection-over-union (IoU) by 1.68\% or less and F1 accuracy by 1.33\% or less.
 Notably, when comparing configurations with and without TMR, the TMR-enabled configuration exhibited a 56-fold reduction in vulnerability to SEEs-induced application hangs, despite increased FPGA resource utilization, lower performance, and reduced power efficiency.